fatihdurmaz/filament-hot-reloading-guide/README.md

         })

-3. **Filament Integration**
+4. **Filament Integration**

     In order for the changes to be followed by Vite, the app.js file must be added to the Filament panel.
 We can do it in 2 ways.

     a. **AppServiceProvider → register() function**

-            ```php
             use Filament\Support\Facades\FilamentView;
             use Illuminate\Support\Facades\Blade;